 - Find clients through proposals

 This will need excellent writing & presentation skills as the proposal should be relevant and client-focused.
-Also, its important that you have crafted an attention-grabbing subject line because such cold-emails will only get split seconds by your receiver.
+Also, it's important that you have crafted an attention-grabbing subject line because such cold emails will only get split seconds by your receiver.

 - Premium listings on agency directory websites

-I listed SoftNEP on a few web directories and some of them have been of great help in referring us good business.
+I listed SoftNEP on a few web directories and some of them have been of great help in referring us to good business.

 - Reach out to potential clients through job portals

-There are tons of jobs posted each day on marketplaces like Upwork, Freelancer and PeoplePerHour.
+There are tons of jobs posted each day on marketplaces like Upwork, Freelancer, and PeoplePerHour.

-Once you have created a trust with clients on certain projects you can then work with them outside of the marketplace too.
+Once you have created trust with clients on certain projects you can then work with them outside of the marketplace too.